 K+S puts Americas salt business on auction block to slash debt

-FRANKFURT, March 11 (Reuters) - German potash and salt miner K+S SDFGn.DE said on Wednesday it would put its salt business in North and South America up for sale to reduce debt.
+FRANKFURT, March 11 (Reuters) - German minerals firm K+S SDFGn.DE said on Wednesday it would sell its salt business in North and South America to slash its debt pile and to focus on potash fertiliser products.

-"The focus on the business with mineral fertilizers and specialties is connected with a comprehensive realignment of K+S." the group said in a statement.
+"It is the best option to achieve the urgently required reduction of the company's debt," Chief Executive Officer Burkhard Lohr said in a statement.

-The planned sale of the salt unit - known for the Morton Salt brand - and additional major restructuring measures would allow the company to reduce its net financial debt by significantly more than 2 billion euros ($2.3 billion), it added.
+The planned sale of the salt unit - which is the world's largest salt supplier and owner of the Morton Salt brand - would allow the company to reduce its net debt by more than 2 billion euros ($2.3 billion), when combined with major restructuring measures, the company said.

 ($1 = 0.8817 euros)